-Prescriptions - Patients should continue to submit prescription requests in the usual way, either electronically or using their usual site.
+Prescriptions - Patients may continue to submit prescription requests in the usual way, either electronically or using their usual site.
 We continue to encourage patients to use the electronic prescription service where possible (ask our Reception Team for further information).
 You should collect your prescriptions as normal but please gives us AT LEAST 2 working days to process them.
 WE DO NOT TAKE PRESCRIPTION REQUESTS OVER THE PHONE.

 Appointments & Telephone calls - You should continue to use the existing numbers for each site.
 You can book an appointment at either surgery on either number as the clinical system is now one which should assist with call flow.
 If you have any queries please ask the Reception Team.

 Care Quality Commission Report

-Thanks to everyone who made comments or participated in the CQC visit, which we had on 10th August, 2016.
+Thanks to everyone who made comments or participated in the CQC visit, which we had on Friday 9th February 2018.
 Our overall ratings were good in all areas, i.e. they are safe, effective, caring, responsive to people's needs and well led.
-We also received outstanding in the "people with long term conditions" section.

 We have now received our report, a summary of which showed that: